lilyenxichen/BIS15W2020_lchen/lab 2/lab2_hw.md

 ---

 ## Instructions
 Answer the following questions and complete the exercises in RMarkdown.
-Please embed all of your code and push your final work to our [GitHub repository](https://github.com/FRS417-DataScienceBiologists).
-I will randomly select a few examples of student work at the start of each session to use as examples so be sure that your code is working to the best of your ability.
+Please embed all of your code and push your final work to your repository.
+Your final lab report should be organized, clean, and run free from errors.
+Remember, you must remove the `#` for the included code chunks to run.

 ## Load the tidyverse